SystemsApproach/ops/arch.rst

 host an AI platform like OpenVINO.
 The question this raises is whether the cloud management technologies described in this book still apply in that setting.
-The answer is yes: the fundamental management challenges remain the same, the main difference is knowing when to directly control a Kubernetes cluster (as we do in this book) and when to do so indirectly through the manager for that cluster.
-There are also new problems that are unique to multi-clouds (e.g., inter-cloud service discovery), but they are beyond the scope of this book.
+The answer is yes: the fundamental management challenges remain the same.
+The main difference is knowing when to directly control a Kubernetes cluster (as we do in this book) and when to do so indirectly through the manager for that cluster.
+There are also new problems that are unique to multi-clouds, such as inter-cloud service discovery, but they are beyond the scope of this book.

 2.4 Control and Management
 --------------------------